tpoisot/ms_abc_networks/manuscript.md

 c$, as well as the distance between the empirical value and the simulated value for all network measures.

+## Implementation

+The model (and all the data analysis code) was written in `Julia` [@beza17jfa] 0.6.1, using the package `EcologicalNetwork.jl` 1.1.0 --
+<https://doi.org/10.5281/zenodo.595661>.
+The code, and copies of the raw
+data and all intermediate computational artifacts used for this article, is available at {==todo OSF.IO ==}.

 # Results

 ## Model behavior